 How to Use an Electrostatic Spray Gun

 Electrostatic paint spray guns offer a variety of benefits over regular spray guns like huge potential to reduce the amount of coating your using among other things.
-However they do require a bit of extra training to know how to safely use them.
+However, they do require a bit of extra training to know how to safely use them.
 We are going to cover the important things you should know to safely use an electrostatic spray gun in this guide.
 For more on the Pros and Cons of electrostatic spray guns you can review this guide.

 Safety and Electrostatic Painting

 The biggest thing to consider when using an electrostatic spray gun is safety.
 The difference between electrostatic painting and standard spray guns is that an electrostatic spray gun introduces an electric charge to the paint which is drawn to a grounded part.
 The electricity associated with electrostatic painting, if not properly controlled, can create a static discharge which can create a risk for fire.
-To avoid static discharge you should always make sure your electrostatic power cord has the earth ground prong in tact and is plugged into an earth grounded outlet (older facilities may not have a properly grounded outlet so it is always best to verify the outlet is grounded).
-Additionally your hand should remain bare and stay in contact with the electrostatic handle as most electrostatic guns today are conductive allowing the charge to pass through you into the earth if a charge begins to build.
+To avoid static discharge you should always make sure your electrostatic power cord has the earth ground prong intact and is plugged into earth grounded outlet (older facilities may not have a properly grounded outlet so it is always best to verify the outlet is grounded).
+Additionally, your hand should remain bare and stay in contact with the electrostatic handle as most electrostatic guns today are conductive allowing the charge to pass through you into the earth if a charge begins to build.
 Your shoes should allow current to travel (most shoes will be fine but if you notice your shirt standing up when electrostatically painting it may be that your shoes are not conductive).
 Finally, you want to make sure your part is grounded so that material will travel to the part and not toward you when sprayed.
-Additionally due to the risk of material traveling toward you, you want to make sure you always wear eye protection.
+Additionally, due to the risk of material traveling toward you, you want to make sure you always wear eye protection.

 Setting an Electrostatic Spray Gun Up for painting